 Pallas’ Cat (Otocolobus Manul or Felis Manul)

-The Pallas cat, named after German naturalist Pyotr Simon Pallas (1741-1811) is a small-sized wild cat, also known as the Manul.
+The Pallas cat, named after German naturalist Peter Simon Pallas (1741-1811) is a small-sized wild cat, also known as the Manul.

-It is adapted to cold arid environments and lives in rocky terrain and grasslands through out central Asia and parts of Eastern Europe.
+It is adapted to cold arid environments and lives in rocky terrain and grasslands through out central Asia.
 It’s known for its flattened face, stocky build, and long hair.

 The cats’ coat is unique with black spots on the head and varying black stripes either on the back, tail, or both.
 The hair’s tip is white, producing a mystical, frosty appearance.
 Weight ranges from 2-4.5 kg in the adult cat.
-The Pallas’ cat is adapted to cold arid environments and lives in rocky terrain and grasslands through out central Asia and parts of Eastern Europe.
+The Pallas’ cat is adapted to cold arid environments and lives in rocky terrain and grasslands through out central Asia.
 They inhabit the Asian steppes up to heights of 4000m (13,000 ft).
 The Pallas’ cat is the oldest living species of a clade of felins that includes the modern genus Felis.

 Several physical features distinguish the Pallas’ cat from other felines.
 These small cats have a stocky body with thick soft fur and an abundant dark, woolly underfur which is double the length of that on the rest of the body.
 The colour varies from a light grey to a yellowish buff and russet, with the white tips of the hair producing a frosted appearance.
 There are some faint stripes along the sides of the body (more visible on the summer coat), and the fur on the underside is darker and longer than that above.
 Their head is round and broad with scattered black spots on the forehead, and two distinct parallel black bars on each cheek.
 The large, owl-like eyes are yellow, and the pupils contract into small circles instead of the usual vertical slits.
 The ears are short, rounded, and set low on the sides of the head.
 They are buff on the backs.
 The legs are short and stout, and the tail is thickly furred with a broad terminal black band, and five to six narrow rings along it.
 Because of its relatively flat face, the Pallas’ cat was once thought to be the ancestor of the Persian cat, which isn’t true.
 Further on this cat resembles a gremlin (from the motionpicture “The Gremlins”).
 Maybe the makers of this succesful film got inspired by the Pallas’ cat; who can tell?